Freika/dawarich/README.md

 - Your own GPX files
 - Your photos' EXIF data

-⚠️ **Note**: Import of huge Google Maps Timeline files may take a long time and consume a lot of memory.
-It also might temporarily consume a lot of disk space due to logs.
-Please make sure you have enough resources before starting the import.
-After import is completed, you can restart your docker container and logs will be removed.

 ## How to start the app locally

 `docker-compose up` to start the app.
 The app will be available at `http://localhost:3000`.